"My colleagues continually challenged, supported, and inspired me to broaden my understanding and practice of social medicine."

 A summary of the rotations in each of the three training years.

 Patient Population and the Community Health Center

-The ambulatory training experience for both programs is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx.
+The ambulatory training experience is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx.

-Faculty of the two programs are unified and are among the core teachers in the Department of Medicine.
+Faculty members are among the core teachers in the Department of Medicine.
 All have developed careers in medical education and are dedicated to underserved communities.

 "The community-centered programs that the attendings and house staff run, the pro-active leadership training given, and the research guidance are huge bonuses."